hassaanbinaslam/myblog_fastai_archived/_posts/2022-08-05-sagemaker-feature-store.md

 ---
 keywords: fastai
-description: The aim of this notebook is to demonstrate how to built a central feature repository using Amazon SageMaker Feature Store.
+description: This notebook demonstrates how to build a central feature repository using Amazon SageMaker Feature Store.
 Feature Store is used to store, retrieve, and share machine learning features.
 title: Building a Feature Repository with SageMaker Feature Store
 toc: true
 badges: true